-Depression, also known as clinical depression, is a mental health condition or an illness that has a major impact on how you feel and can result in a unhappy listless state of mind.
+Depression, also known as clinical depression, is a mental health condition or an illness that has a major impact on how you feel and can result in an unhappy listless state of mind.
 It is usually accompanied by a host of other physical and mental symptoms that can make it difficult for you to go about your daily life.
 While it might be a formidable opponent you can learn how to fight depression alone or with the help of your loved ones through a range of medical treatments.

-Please note that none of the suggestions below are intended to replace medical treatment, counselling, or any course of treatment prescribed by your own doctor.
+Please note that none of the suggestions below are intended to replace medical treatment, counselling, or any course of treatment prescribed by your doctor.
 If you or someone you know may be clinically depressed, it is important to get help from a trained expert.

 How to fight depression